Our food sovereignty projects

 Education for sustainable ecological development in Nigeria

-Background information Nigeria is rich in natural resources.
-However, these are often not used sustainably and are unevenly distributed.
-The population in the northeast of the country, whose development has been neglected by the state for decades, is particularly disadvantaged.
-The region is also affected by climate changes such as longer dry seasons and heavier rainfall, and unsustainable use of natural resources.
-In addition [...]
+Background information Nigeria is rich in natural resources, but not everyone benefits from them.
+The population in the north-east of the country is particularly disadvantaged, having received little structural support from the state for a long time.
+The region is also affected by climatic changes such as longer dry seasons and heavier rainfall, environmentally harmful use of natural resources such as [...]

 â–º About the project